-The Plan covers all standard imaging procedures related to treatment of a medical condition.
-Most advanced imaging services require prior authorization (see section 6.1), including radiology (such as MR procedures (including MRI and MRA), CT, PET and nuclear medicine) and cardiac imaging.
+All standard imaging procedures related to treatment of a medical condition are covered.
+Most advanced imaging services must be prior authorized (see section 6.1), including radiology (such as MR procedures like MRI and MRA, CT, PET and nuclear medicine) and cardiac imaging.